beeauvin/folklore/readme.md

 [#13: A Retelling, not a reimplementation](https://github.com/beeauvin/folklore/issues/13) for more details on API decisions.

-## Status & Contributing
+## Status

-Folklore is used in production on several large/critical TypeScript projects and is well-tested.
+Folklore is no longer actively maintained.
+The library is feature-complete, well-tested, and has been used in production on several large/critical TypeScript projects.
+Version 0.5.0 represents the final stable release.

-If you're interested in contributing, please open an issue to discuss your idea first.
-I am very open to anything docs/stability/project related.

 ## License